AstarNetwork/plasmdocs/workshop-and-tutorial/validator-guide.md

 ## Conclusion

 When you finish this tutorial, please wait a bit while **Stake Technologies** team approves your account as a validator.
-Thank you for Plasm Network contribution and let's make Plasm better together!Testnet v3 migration
+Thank you for Plasm Network contribution and let's make Plasm better together!

 If you have already participated in testnet V3 as a validator, you could be interested in migration.
 Please copy your session keys from **testnet v3 keystore** into **dusty keystore** by following commands before launch node:exit: Ctrl+↩